 Every day on the Playa, you can feel the pulse of Black Rock City as citizens connect with one another: collaborating on their projects, meeting their new neighbors, riding their bicycles, interacting with the art, and delighting in sunset and daybreak over the mountains surrounding our city.
 The Emergency Services Department makes a 24/7 commitment to safety, keeping the heart of the city beating.
 Hundreds of burners volunteer their time to make sure that should someone get hurt, they will get the necessary care they need, even on Burn Night.

-Burning Man Medical is comprised of volunteers from around the country and with a of variety of medical backgrounds—nurses and doctors, EMTs and paramedics, physician’s assistants and nurse practitioners, allopathic providers.
+Burning Man Medical is comprised of volunteers from around the country and with a variety of medical backgrounds—nurses and doctors, EMTs and paramedics, physician’s assistants and nurse practitioners, allopathic providers.
 While licensure laws limit the scope of care these medical professionals can provide, all of the ESD volunteers do their best to ensure the well being of the citizens of Black Rock City.
-Our mobile resources can respond to calls for help, bring people to our stations for care, or get them to the Rampart clinic, a small hospital on playa providing more advanced medical care as well as emergent transportation to Reno if necessary.
+Our mobile resources can respond to calls for help, bring people to our stations for care, or get them to the Rampart clinic, a small hospital on playa providing more advanced medical care as well as emergent air and ground transportation to Reno if necessary.